shawna-p/mysterious-messenger/docs/miscellaneous.rst

 By default, all the images in a character's corresponding "Profile Pics/" folder are available to choose as a profile picture, as are all the image in their corresponding CG album.
 This is set up on a per-character basis in ``variables_editable.rpy`` under the header **BONUS PROFILE PICTURES**.

 If you want a new character to have bonus profile pictures, you must set up a variable for them in ``variables_editable.rpy``.
-For this example, the character Emma from [[INSERT LINK HERE]] will be given bonus profile pictures.
+For this example, the character Emma from :ref:`Adding a New Character to Chatrooms` will be given bonus profile pictures.

 Because Emma's file_id is ``em``, the variable will be called ``em_unlockable_pfps``::